CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 When you want to update Cumulus Linux on switches without NetQ installed, use the switch discovery feature.
 The feature browses your network to find all Cumulus Linux switches (with and without NetQ currently installed) and determines the versions of Cumulus Linux and NetQ installed.
 These results are then used to install or upgrade Cumulus Linux and NetQ on all discovered switches in a single procedure rather than in two steps.
 You can run up to five jobs simultaneously; however, a given switch can only appear in one running job at a time.

-To discover switches running Cumulus Linux and upgrade Cumulus Linux and NetQ on them:
+To discover switches running Cumulus Linux and upgrade Cumulus Linux and NetQ on those switches:

 {{<tabs "Discover switches" >}}